Academic year 2021/22

 • confirmation that they have completed an industry placement

 The courses are available at selected colleges, schools and other providers across England.
-Information on which colleges, schools and other providers are offering T Levels is available on the T Levels website.
+Information on which colleges, schools and other providers are offering T Levels is available on the T Levels website (opens in a new tab).

 Please note that results are provisional, as appeals may still be underway which could result in changes to some individual grades and some partially achieving students are expected to complete their industry placement during summer 2022.
 Data are correct as of 8th August 2022.
 These statistics will be updated once finalised data is available towards the end of 2022.